sneha12224/Study-Track-AI-Based-Student-Study-Habit-Recommender/README.md

-# Study-Track-AI-Based-Student-Study-Habit-Recommender
+# Study-Track-AI-Based-Student-Study-Habit-Recommender --Infosys

 ## Project: AI-Based Student Study Habit Recommender Track: Infosys Study Track – AI-Based Student Study Habit Recommender

-🎯 Objective
+ Objective

 The goal of this milestone is to prepare a clean and analysable dataset by performing data preprocessing and exploratory data analysis (EDA).
 This ensures a solid foundation for building a recommendation model that suggests personalized study habits for students.

-🧩 Dataset Description
+ Dataset Description

 Dataset Source: Kaggle Student Performance Dataset